 In a controversial move last August, the Trump administration announced a review of Obama-era rule issued by the Equal Employment Opportunity Commission (EEOC) that would require large companies to report information about what they pay their employees by job, sex, race, and ethnicity.

 Some progress is happening on the state and local levels, however.
-We recently catalogued various salary inquiry history bans prohibiting employees from asking job applicants about their salary history.
+Some locations have instituted salary inquiry history bans prohibiting employees from asking job applicants about their salary history.
 Proponents of the ban believe the question perpetuates pay disparities, especially the gender pay gap.

 But make no mistake – real steps are being taken in governments around the world to curb the pay gap.
 Much closer to home, Ontario’s Liberal government recently proposed the Pay Transparency Act, which similarly outlaws the salary history question.
 But it also sets up a compliance system requiring larger employers to report – to the province and publicly at their own workplace - compensation gaps based on gender and other diversity factors.